-- The customer engagement by Barwon Water (page 6). - Barwon Water offers a range of payment options and advice for customers experiencing difficulty paying bills.
+- the customer engagement by Barwon Water, noting that affordability was one of the major priorities identified by its customers.
+Barwon Water has proposed a reduction in average prices, which results in indicative bills reducing for most residential customers, including tenants (page v). - Barwon Water offers a range of payment options and advice for customers experiencing difficulty paying bills.
 We consider these options and advice provide avenues for low income and vulnerable customers to seek assistance.